 This, of course, comes at a cost, and will certainly add to your overall expenditure on your self build, but the benefits a Passivhaus can offer will potentially change how you think about living in a home forever.

-What does Passivhaus Mean?
+What are Passivhaus Buildings?

-The Passivhaus concept started out life as a research project to find out why previous attempts at building low-energy houses had failed to deliver on what they set out to achieve.
+The Passivhaus concept started out life as a research project to find out why previous attempts at building low-energy, eco houses had failed to deliver on what they set out to achieve.
 The lessons learnt from this research have been distilled into a set of guidelines about how to get it right.

 How is Passivhaus Standard Achieved?